Icinga/ansible-playbooks/doc/getting-started.md

 * Get Icinga2 Yum Repo on RedHat OS family (Fedora)
 * Get Icinga2 Yum Repo on RedHat OS family
 * Install Icinga2 on RedHat OS family
+* Copy Main Icinga2 Configuration
 * Start Icinga2

-* Copy Main Icinga2 Configuration
+### Setting up Icinga2 alongside Classic UI

-After Icinga2 is installed you can move forward to adding a Web UI.
-Open up the playbook with your favorite text editor and add the role for Classic UI (more roles for Wb UI's will be added in future):
+After Icinga2 is up and running you can move forward to add a Classic UI.
+Open up the playbook with your favorite text editor and add the role for Classic UI:

 ```yaml
 ---